Curriculumonline

 • 27 CUBIST COLLAGE This homework increases students' knowledge of cubism, as they produce their own version of a cubist still-life.

-• 29 STUDY OF AN ARTIST This page provides a framework for studying an artist.
+• 29 STUDY OF AN ARTIST This worksheet provides a framework for studying an artist.

 Graphics